 7. Get to know your neighbors

-I’m such an introverted person that I still don’t know the names of some of my neighbors.
+I’m such an introvert that I didn’t really know the names of my neighbors.
 But for anyone who has to go it alone with two babies, getting to know your neighbors can be so helpful.

 One time, I was semi-freaking out as a first-time mom when my then-infant son was having issues with bowel movements.
 I knocked on our neighbors’ doors asking if they had prune juice.
 No one did, but one family was so kind that they drove to our local grocery store and bought one for me.

-So while neighbors may not come over to babysit your twins, they can be so helpful for little things like buying or lending items you need.
+So, while neighbors may not come over to babysit the twins, they can be helpful for little things like buying or lending items you need.